AustLII Tasmanian Consolidated Acts

 (iii) does not have the required competency standards; or

-(iv) has been convicted of a prescribed offence; or
+(iv) has been found guilty of a prescribed offence or an offence under this Act; or

-(v) other than an applicant for an employee licence authorising the undertaking of crowd control activities or security guard activities, is an undischarged bankrupt or a person who has made any arrangement with creditors that have not been completed; or
+(v) other than an applicant for an employee licence authorising the undertaking of any crowd control employee activities or security employee activities, is bankrupt or insolvent; or

-(vi) is unable to demonstrate, to the satisfaction of the Commissioner, that he or she will be actively involved in the activity to be authorised under the licence; or
+(vi) is unable to demonstrate, to the satisfaction of the Director, that he or she will be actively involved in the activities to be authorised under the licence; or

 (b) in the case of a body corporate, the licence would not be granted to an officer of that body; or